 Review the main ideas laid out in the Declaration of Independence.
 Based on these ideas, how would you define the purpose of our nation?
+Are we living up to the ideals expressed in the Declaration of Independence?

 LEARN MORE about the Declaration of Independence.